msdevsec/deployed-todoapp/README.md

 ## Description

-TodoApp is a task management application that allows users to register, add tasks, edit their progress, delete tasks, and sign out.
+This deployed todoapp is a task management application that allows users to register, add tasks, edit their progress, delete tasks, and sign out.
 It is built using JavaScript, PostgreSQL, and Node.js.
+Users can easily track and update progress on their current goals.

 ## Features
 List the key features of your TodoApp.